 Brolin's manly gravitas and deadpan humor bumps any film up a star so I'm cool with the fact I couldn't see what was going on in any of the night action scenes.
 I was pleased by the overall lack of rape or inordinate torturing (aside from the macho kind which is okay), which makes it all relatively suitable for children and sensitive feminists, of which I'm both.
-Rather than kill Hex and Fox whenever he gets the chance, evil supervillain Malkovich just chains them up like those self-defeating Jokers and Penguins who used to work the foil route for Batman and Robin, allowing them to keep their utility belts and providing oodles of opps for easy escape and vows to return same Hex time, same Hex channel.
+Rather than kill Hex and Fox whenever he gets the chance, evil supervillain Malkovich just chains them up like those self-defeating Jokers and Penguins allowing the dynamic duo to keep their utility belts and providing oodles of opps for easy escape and vows to return same Hex time, same Hex channel.

 But I read the DC Jonah Hex comics as a kid and they were always entertaining if not great.
 They endeavored to combine old west stuff (like the original horseback Ghost Rider on Marvel) with DC's safe but diverting horror ala House of Mystery / House of Secrets.
-That was all well and good but his horrid scar, which has left a pointless strand of flesh connecting his lips, made me think of too many unsavory school cafeteria incidents.
-THE WILD WILD WEST is a clearer ancestor of HEX's new look in the film version, which doesn't seem to make sense, but then again steampunk is as steampunk does and idiot producers love to enforce bad copycat decisions then second guess them and triple guess and then blame the director for the resulting incoherent jumbled mess.
-In the end, what counts is that Fox and Brolin play it as deadpan straight as Adam West and Burt Ward before them, and villain Malkovich hams it up old-school, which is how it should be.
-Best part, the soundtrack isn't annoying or cliche'd John Williams recyclables.
-It was probably longer at one point, and got edited down like it was a Cantonese Kung Fu film after a trip through the Miramax miracle dub-and-cut threshing machine.
-Maybe there will be a director's cut?
-I'd buy it if it went up to 111 minutes!
+That was all well and good but his horrid scar, which has left a pointless strand of flesh connecting his lips, made me think of too many unsavory school cafeteria hot pizza incidents which is unpleasant.

 Seeing the beholden mess our country's in, it may be hard not to root for the evil Malkovich rather than Brolin's semi-heroic Hex and the movie doesn't care if your red or blue or gray.
-Character-wise, Hex is maybe a bit too much like the Robert Ryan character in THE WILD BUNCH or Coburn in SAM GARRETT AND BILLY THE KID, hunting down the anti-corruption 'Tea Party'-style rebels on behalf of evil congressmen, then the wandering soldier of adventure in the comics.
+Character-wise, Hex is maybe a bit too much like the Robert Ryan character in THE WILD BUNCH or Coburn in SAM GARRETT AND BILLY THE KID, hunting down the anti-corruption 'Tea Party'-style rebels on behalf of evil congressmen (Will Arnett), rather than the wandering soldier of adventure in the comics.
 And like those Peckinpah classics, the villains are always cooler than the good, even if the good are damn cool, too.
 After all, Col. Malkovich doesn't rape people, and he's into cool explosions and fighting the powa.
 Maybe he's right, and people who vote against their own best interests like hypnotized lemmings are the fatal poison of democracy.